Lawyers, here’s how to make your website mobile-friendly

 Broken links can negatively affect your SEO because Google can’t crawl pages that don’t exist or appear low-quality.
 If you care about increasing the quality of your site, you should fix any broken links as soon as possible.

-3. Eliminate Intrusive Interstitials
+3. Eliminate intrusive interstitials

 You might not know what the term “intrusive interstitial” means, but we can guarantee you find them annoying.
-An intrusive interstitial is basically a pop-up or banner that appears on a website, their purpose being to advertise their product or service and disrupt the user’s motive of reading the page.
+An intrusive interstitial is basically a pop-up or banner that appears on a website, its purpose being to advertise their product or service and disrupt the user’s motive of reading the page.